zotanna/python-p4-flask-sqlalchemy-lab/README.md

 - Design a Flask application that displays information from a database created using Flask-SQLAlchemy and Flask-Migrate.
+- `flask db init` has already been run.
+You will need to direct your Flask app to a database at `db/app.db`, create models, run a migration with `flask db revision --autogenerate -m'<your message>'` and create the database file with `flask db upgrade`.
 - Your database should represent a zoo.
 There should be three tables: `animals`, `zookeepers`, and `enclosures`.
 - The `Animal` model should contain a `name`, a `species`, a `zookeeper`, and